 The Program could extend deadlines on a case-by-case basis.
 The Program may decline to extend a deadline if such extension will jeopardize the Program's completion schedule or the schedule of an individual construction project.
-The aforementioned strictly applies to program deadlines or established program terms.
-Under no circumstance(s) does the faculty to extend deadlines apply to the established terms of time in these guidelines or any applicable federal or state law or regulation, or to the terms of times established in these guidelines to request a Program based Reconsideration, Administrative Review and/or judicial review.
+The aforementioned extension strictly applies to program deadlines or established program terms.
+Under no circumstance(s) does the faculty to extend deadlines apply to the established terms of time in these guidelines or any applicable federal or state law or regulation.